sergitxu/helloiss/README.md

 # helloiss
 ## Functionality
-International Space Station position tracking and saying hello from ground.
+International Space Station position tracking.

+Saying hello from ground in a different language depending on the position over Earth.

+Show the most reproduced song in the country that the ISS flies over.

 This is the frontend part of helloISS, backend here: https://github.com/sergitxu/helloissScraping